sucaba/IronTextLibrary/Doc/UserGuide.md

 ### What is Iron Text Library? ###

-IronText is a DSL and Programming Language implementation library for .Net with a remarkably low learning threshold/meaintenance and at the same time powerful enough to parse any context-free language.
+IronText is a DSL and Programming Language implementation library for .Net with a remarkably low learning/meaintenance threshold and at the same time powerful enough to parse any context-free language.

 ### Why Yet-Another-Compiler-Compiler ? ###